yzrobot/tf_splitter/README.md

 1. About

+The tf_splitter package contains a ROS node that will decompose the /tf topic into multiple ones according to the number of robots.
+This package can be used in multi-robot systems to alleviate the network traffic load.

 2. Nodes

     2.1 tf_splitter

     tf_splitter decomposes the /tf topic into multiple ones according to the number of robots.

     2.1.1 Subscribed Topics

     /tf (tf/tfMessage)
         Transform tree.

     2.1.2 Published Topics

-/<tf prefix according to the robots> (tf/tfMessage)
-    Splitted transform tree.
+    /<tf prefix according to the robots> (tf/tfMessage) Splitted transform tree.

 3. Usage

+    rosrun tf_splitter tf_splitter

 4. Related Documentation
 5. Support

-The tf_splitter package contains a ROS node that will decompose the /tf topic into multiple ones according to the number of robots.
-This package can be used in multi-robot systems to alleviate the network traffic load.

-2.

-3. Usage

-rosrun tf_splitter tf_splitter

 4. Related Documentation